NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

    :lines: 41-46

-Each tensor is a shared pointer to a TensorView, which is the interface backends implement for tensor use.
+Each tensor is a shared pointer to the interface backends implement for tensor use.
 When there are no more references to the tensor view, it will be freed when convenient for the backend.
-See the :doc:`../programmable/index` documentation for details on ``TensorView ``.
+See the :doc:`../programmable/index` documentation for details on this ``TensorView``.

 .. _initialize_inputs: